monguri/CCDK/docs/Setup.en.md

 The following sections detail the steps required to setup CCDK:

-1. Obtain read access to the CCDK repository
-2. Download the CCDK repository using a Git client
+1. Download the CCDK repository using a Git client
-3. Install additional external tools (including Python and Ruby)
+2. Install additional external tools (including Python and Ruby)
-4. Test the CCDK sample programs
+3. Test the CCDK sample programs
-5. Test the backend server on Linux or OS X
+4. Test the backend server on Linux or OS X

-Sections 1 through 4 cover CCDK's complete setup process in Windows environments.
+Sections 1 through 3 cover CCDK's complete setup process in Windows environments.
-Steps related to Linux and OS X will be covered in section 5.
+Steps related to Linux and OS X will be covered in section 4.

 ##1.
-Obtain Read Access to the CCDK Repository
+Download the CCDK repository using a Git client

 CCDK is currently stored in a private GitHub repository.